HR Tip of the Week

 Develop a policy.

 Develop or update your policies on personal appearance and hygiene.
-Not sure where to start?
-Use our Employee Handbook Wizard to guide you.
-Set clear guidelines for what constitutes appropriate and inappropriate dress and provide specific examples, such as "collared short-sleeve shirts are permitted, but T-shirts are prohibited."
+Set clear guidelines for what constitutes appropriate and inappropriate dress and provide specific examples, such as "collared short-sleeve shirts are permitted, but t-shirts are prohibited."
 Consider workplace safety, the image your company wishes to project, employee comfort, and morale.

 Reiterate your standards.